Foam vs Fiberglass vs Cellulose: Which Insulation is Best for My Existing House?

 Fiberglass is inexpensive and you can install it yourself, but it does not do as good of a job insulating the rim joist, according to Home Construction Improvement.
 The material when installed in the rim joist also is prone to mold issues as it holds condensation against the wood, which leads to mold and decay formation.

 Spray foam doesn’t retain water, so it doesn’t have the same moisture issue as fiberglass.
-It will also create an air seal that keep the outside air from getting in, while reducing the drafts near the floor board.
+It will also create an air seal that keeps the outside air from getting in while reducing the drafts near the floorboard.

 Fine Home Building recommends only air-impermeable insulation for the rim joist – either spray foam or rigid foam boards.

-Making the Best Choice for Your Existing Home Insulation
+Choosing the Best Insulation Material for Your Existing Home Insulation

 Overall, if you are looking for the best long-term solution, foam insulation products will create the air seal in your home that will make it more comfortable while saving you money on your monthly energy bills.
 Foam insulation doesn’t settle or sag and it fills all the nooks and crannies where it is installed.

-If you agree with Fine Home Building and the Building Science Corporation that foam insulation is the best fit for your existing home and live in Michigan’s lower peninsula, give us a call at 866-900-3626 for a free estimate, or fill out the form on our website.
+If you agree with Fine Home Building and the Building Science Corporation that foam insulation is the best fit for your existing home and live in Michigan’s lower peninsula or the greater Toledo area, give us a call at 866-900-3626 for a free estimate or fill out the form on our website.